eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 + Experience within the domain of Advanced Analytics and Data Science is highly desirable, e.g. hands-on experience with solutions such as Spark, MapReduce, Python, Redshift, Hive, Pig and visualization tools.
 + Experience with relational (e.g. postgres, SQL) and/or distributed (e.g. MongoDB) databases
 + Experience with SQL and Statistical/mathematical programming software packages (R, SPSS, CPLEX, LONDO or Xpress etc)
++ Second, help build a Data Science team to support the delivery of the Predictive Analytics core AI offerings for US-based pharmaceutical companies.
+These offerings include developing algorithms to find undiagnosed patients (often patients with rare diseases) or algorithms to predict patients likely to experience rapid disease progression and / or switch therapies.
+These core offerings involve very large datasets (typically many millions of patients) extracted from claims and prescription data and use Python and PySpark tools and libraries as part of IQVIA's Hadoop cloud environment.
 + skill set:
 	- Efficient in SQL, Hive, SparkSQL, etc.
 	- Serve as technical “go to” person for our core technologies – Hadoop, Spark, AWS, Vertica, Tableau, Cassandra, Graph Databases and others